Dinsdale railway station

 Dinsdale is a railway station on the Tees Valley Line, which runs between Bishop Auckland and Saltburn via Darlington.
 The station, situated 3 mi 65 chain east of Darlington, serves the village of Middleton St George, Darlington in County Durham, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the North Eastern Railway on 1 July 1887.
 It is closely linked with the history of the Stockton and Darlington Railway, having opened as a replacement for the nearby Fighting Cocks.

 The station was named after the village of Low Dinsdale, Borough of Darlington, which is commonly referred to as Dinsdale.
 In the early nineteenth century, the station served Dinsdale Spa.

+Tees Valley Metro

+Starting in 2006, Dinsdale was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Dinsdale station would have received improved service to Darlington and Saltburn (1–2 to 4 trains per hour) and new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Dinsdale.

 Facilities

 A number of station improvements took place in the mid–2010s, including the installation of new CCTV cameras, new shelters, seating, passenger information screens and announcements, resurfaced platform areas and clearer signage at the station entrance.